Get Involved

 • 24/7 mobile crisis response: The region’s MOST teams are currently strained by community needs and are not 24/7.
 MOST is important in connecting with individuals who lack insight into their mental illness or who are at risk of violence.
 In addition to the MOST teams, the region hopes to develop centralized 24/7 mobile crisis teams staffed by clinicians and peers to respond to voluntary and non-violent individuals.
 The Northern Region’s stakeholders believe that having both MOST and mobile crisis teams is an adaption to the Crisis Now model that will meet the unique needs of Nevada.

-• Crisis call coordination: While the Northern region has access to many hotlines, the region needs to be connected with a central crisis call line providing “care traffic control”.
-Currently, Crisis Support Services of Nevada (CSSN) is intended to provide that function for the state; however, MOU’s and shared processes are still needed between the region’s local providers and CSSN.
+• Crisis call coordination: While the Northern region has access to many hotlines, it needs to be connected with a central crisis call line providing “care traffic control.”
+Currently, Crisis Support Services of Nevada (CSSN) is intended to provide that function for the state; however, MOUs and shared processes are still needed between the region’s local providers and CSSN.

-• Crisis Stabilization Unit: The region is fortunate to have Mallory Crisis Center which has successfully provided crisis stabilization for the region and rural counties for several years now.
-The Northern Board has prioritized the need for the state to develop a sustainable funding model for Mallory to ensure long term success.
+• Crisis Stabilization Unit: The region is fortunate to have the Mallory Crisis Center, which has successfully provided crisis stabilization for the region and rural counties for several years now.
+The Northern Board has prioritized the need for the state to develop a sustainable funding model for Mallory to ensure long-term success.

 • Rural crisis stabilization access points: Due to the Northern Region’s geographic area, stakeholders identified the need for crisis stabilization access points in its more rural areas.
-The region’s CCBHCs may be able to provide this function, but at this time none have a formal crisis stabilization area with 24/7 support needed for law enforcement drop off.
-In addition, there is an opportunity for the rural critical access hospitals to develop scale down crisis stabilization services as well.
+The region’s CCBHCs may be able to provide this function, but at this time, none have a formal crisis stabilization area with 24/7 support needed for law enforcement drop-off.
+In addition, there is an opportunity for our rural critical access hospitals to develop scale-down crisis stabilization services.

 Recommendations